dotnet/AspNetCore.Docs/aspnetcore/blazor/tutorials/movie-database-app/part-8.md

 ![Movie list filtered to 'The Road Warrior' movie after searching on the text 'road warrior'.](~/blazor/tutorials/movie-database-app/part-8/_static/filtered-to-road-warrior.png)

 When the user selects the button, an HTTP request isn't issued.
-The event is transparently transmitted to the server over the live SignalR connection in the background.
+The event is transparently transmitted to the server over the SignalR connection in the background.
 The filtering operation is performed on the server, and the server transparently sends back the HTML of the grid over the same SignalR connection.
 The page doesn't reload.
 The user feels like their interactions with the page are running code on the client.
 Actually, the code is running the server.

 Instead of an HTML form, submitting a GET request in this scenario could've also used JavaScript to submit the request to the server, either using the [Fetch API](https://developer.mozilla.org/docs/Web/API/Fetch_API)` or [XMLHttpRequest API](https://developer.mozilla.org/docs/Web/API/XMLHttpRequest).
 In most cases, JavaScript can be replaced by using Blazor and C# in an interactive component.

 ## Congratulations!

 Congratulations on completing the tutorial series!
 We hope you enjoyed this tutorial on Blazor.
-Blazor offers many more features than we were able to cover in this series, and we invite you to explore the Blazor documentation, examples, and sample apps to learn more.
+Blazor offers many more features than we were able to cover in this series, and we invite you to explore the Blazor documentation, examples, and sample apps to learn more. *Happy coding with Blazor!*

 ## Next steps